therealbill/redskull/README.md

 interface for interacting with programmaticly.
 Adding the redis Sentinel API as another interface is planned as well.

+# Better Documentation

+You can find better guides to redskull at [Redskull.IO](http://redskull.io).

 # Current State

 The initial import is of the base working code.
-It still likely has many bugs as it is the result of only ~2.5 total weeks of effort and there are still much error handling to be written.
+It still likely has many bugs as it is the result of only ~3-4 total weeks of effort and there are still much error handling to be written.
 That said, the base functionality is there and working.